Wearing Jade: My Journey through History, Love and Legacy

 In 2018, after a year of design and research, I created a collection as a tribute to my father, Edson Lau.
 Serendipitously, the launch of the collection coincided with my daughter's birth.
 I called it LIFE.

-My journey then led me to Lavender Mayan Jade, prized in ancient Maya as a symbol of eternity.
+My journey then led me to Lavender Mayan Jade, prized in ancient Maya culture as a symbol of eternity.

 "AS WE ARE": Heritage Meets the Future

-My newest collection draws inspiration from Anais Nin's words: "We don't see things as they are, we see them as we are."
+My newest collection draws inspiration from Anaïs Nin’s words: “We don’t see things as they are, we see them as we are.”
 This collection celebrates living authentically, with jade as its protective centerpiece.

 I wanted to find a space where heritage and future converge.
-"AS WE ARE," redefines the boundaries of jade jewelry with two powerful stones: Black Jade and Mayan Heritage Lavender Jade in movable pieces that travel the body.
+“AS WE ARE” redefines the boundaries of jade jewelry with two powerful stones: Black Jade and Mayan Heritage Lavender Jade in movable pieces that travel the body.

-The Black Jade connects us to our roots and ancestors' strength, while the Lavender Jade represents our aspirations and acceptance of our complex selves.
-Together, they remind us we are amalgamations of past, present, and future – each piece offering not just jewelry, but a connection to your own unique story.
+Each piece honors my Chinese and American ancestors through ethically mined and cut jadeite.
+The Black Jade connects us to our roots and our ancestors’ strength, while the Lavender Jade represents our aspirations and the acceptance of our complex selves.
+Together, they remind us we are amalgamations of past, present, and future.

 Ethical Creation